Axion Dark Matter Archaeology with Primordial Gravitational Waves: Preferred Axion models with Heavy Quarks

 Where $g_\star$ is the effective energy degrees of freedom.
 The decay widths of $Q$ for each dimension of decay is

 where we neglect the details of higher dimension decays in this paper.
 Furthermore, the main focus in this article will be the dimension 6 and 7 dimensional decay terms.
 This is because $d\le5$ models will not produce periods of HQD that will alter the misalignment mechanism.
 Models with $d=5$ decays can lead to HQD, but these typically require $m_Q>f_a$ or predict overproduction of the axion due to a large $f_a$ and has no in-built mechanism to dilute it.
-Using Eq.~(\ref{eq:EFFwidths}) one can estimate when $\tdom>T_{\rm decay}$.
+According to Ref.~\cite{DiLuzio:2024xnt}, there are 43 models that have dimension 6 decays at lowest order and 44 for dimension 7.
+Using Eq.~(\ref{eq:EFFwidths}) one can estimate when $\tdom>\tdec$.
 For $d=6$ and $d=7$, this is when

 respectively.
-Furthermore, with the calculation of $T_{\rm dec}$ we are able to assess whether a particular model and parameter point is in tension with BBN~\cite{Kawasaki:2004qu, Jedamzik:2006xz, Jedamzik:2007qk, Kawasaki:2017bqm}.
-Typically one estimates this by checking that $T_{\rm dec}\gtrsim 3\,{\rm MeV}$.\\
+Furthermore, with the calculation of $\tdec$ we are able to assess whether a particular model and parameter point is in tension with BBN~\cite{Kawasaki:2004qu, Jedamzik:2006xz, Jedamzik:2007qk, Kawasaki:2017bqm}.
+Typically one estimates this by checking that $\tdec\gtrsim 3\,{\rm MeV}$.\\